 23 March 2020

 Your jewellery box is filled with items you love.
 Do you own a precious heirloom or plastic earrings from the fun fair or a hundred brooches?
 I love looking at other people’s very personal collections and I love hearing your stories.
 When and why did you begin to collect, what is the emotional value of your jewellery and what are the best pieces?
 Would you like to hear some of my stories?
-These are my favourites.
+These are my current favourites.

 Exploring and developing

 You can explore and develop your taste in jewellery by rummaging around antique markets, admiring jewellery exhibitions and visiting artist’s studios.
 I only love antique jewellery, or so I thought.
 The older, the better.
 And the colour pink?
 Not for me, thanks.
 Until one day in 2018 I bought a modern ring from Fraser Hamilton.
 It is designed as two golden hands holding a pink sapphire.

 My jewellery box is like a history book

 Rings are my favourite kind of jewellery.
 A ring is one of the few items of jewellery that you can actually see yourself while you’re wearing it.
 That’s important to me.
 I follow my heart when I make a decision to buy a ring.
 And I never spend more than I intended.

 What I like best is to collect jewellery with a history.
 I love rings that are a symbol of friendship, marriage or mourning.
 It’s even better when they are inscribed.
 Many years ago I bought a ring from a dealer that has a unique design.
 It is rather chunky and made of green glass and bronze.
 It was found in the soil of Kent, England and dates back to the Tudor Dynasty (1485-1603).
 The ring is very solid and yet elegant.
 If only rings could talk… My jewellery box is starting to look more and more like a history book!